rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 2. To use custom font for campaign header and body texts, set the filename to `iam_custom_font_text`.
 3. To use custom font for button texts, set the filename to `iam_custom_font_button`.

-Note: If you want to use custom fonts for both campaign and button texts, app should set to font files.
+Note: If you want to use custom fonts for both campaign and button texts, app should set two font files.

 ```bash
 ...